xavierjefferson/XavierJefferson.JsonPathParser/readme.md

 Reading a Document
 ------------------
-The simplest most straight forward way to use JsonPath is via the static read API.
+The simplest most straight forward way to use JsonPath is via the static read API, using the Read method with generic arguments:

 ```C#
 string json = "...";